Guides

 Three bottleneck patterns in 80% of teams

 One - 'review backlog': 7+ days pass between application receipt and first review.
 Cause: HR overloaded, applications read in batches.
 Fix: KI pre-sort with score orders the queue so top 20% are visible in the first 30 minutes.
-Effect: -3 to -5 days time-to-hire per role.
+Effect: -3 to -5 days time-to-hire per role (see also: recruiting KPIs that actually count).

 Two - 'hiring-manager bottleneck': 5+ days between 'HR says: invite' and actual invite.
 Cause: hiring manager hasn't responded.
 Fix: explicit SLA with hiring manager (e.g. '48h response on recommendation'), auto-reminder after 48h.
 Effect: -2 to -4 days.